The Womens Football Academy

-The Women’s Football Academy is now recruiting student athletes for the 2017 academic year.
-Apply online here.
+The Womens Football Academy is now recruiting student athletes for the upcoming academic year.

 All candidates for the Women’s Football Academy must be on a full-time course at SGS College.
 We offer academic opportunities for BTEC qualifications, A-levels, higher national diplomas and degree courses.

 Candidates must be over 16 from the start date of their chosen course.